Maedea9/to-do-list/README.md

 ### Key Features <a name="key-features"></a>

-> An exercise to create an SPA website using ES6 syntax.
+> An exercise to create simple To-Do list using Webpack!

 - **[Webpack]**
 - **[JavaScript ES6]**